danielrriggs/danielrriggs.github.io/content/procrastination.md

 We need to understand the nature of perfection, and the nature of readiness.

 Why does the mind want to be perfect?
-It comes down to the [[ego]].
+It comes down to the [[Ego]].
 When you do something perfectly, no one can criticize you for it; you do it better than everyone else.
 We don't want to open ourselves up to criticism; we don't want to feel bad about our work.
-If no one can say anything bad about you, you don't have to hear bad things about yourself, & your [[ego]] is preserved.
+If no one can say anything bad about you, you don't have to hear bad things about yourself, & your [[Ego]] is preserved.

 This person has something to compensate for.
 They have to make up for something they did in the past.
 It makes their work challenging.

 Another way to think about that is readiness.
 People don't want to act unless they're ready.
 This seems like it kind of makes sense, but the problem is, what does readiness even really mean?
 And, what does readiness help us do?
 It means I'm confident I'm going to do a good job.
 Readiness protects us in the same way perfectionism does.
 I know something will go well, therefore I don't have to deal with the consequences of it going poorly.
 Readiness paralyzes us.
 Eternally preparing & never doing.

 How do we 'just do it?'
-First, we have to do work on our [[ego]] to okay with not being perfect.
+First, we have to do work on our [[Ego]] to okay with not being perfect.

-The solution to idealistic procrastination is in [[ego work]].
+The solution to idealistic procrastination is in [[Ego work]].

 ###### 2) Avoidance Procrastination
 Tends to be more emotional in nature.
 Our brain doesn't want to do something because of the emotions involved.